 RWM, in partnership with CIWM, is the only UK event that brings together the entire industry.

-CIWM has funded the WasteAid UK guide to community waste management, which will be published in October 2017.
-The draft guidance was trialed at the Arkleton Trust seminar in the Gambia in April 2017 and will incorporate feedback from participants from across sub-Saharan Africa and beyond.
-CIWM also selected WasteAid UK as its Charity of the Year for the 2016 Gala Dinner, helping raise awareness and funds to support our ongoing projects, and CIWM Northeast has supported our work in West Africa with donations and support.
+The Chartered Institute of Wastes Management funded the WasteAid guide to community waste management, which was published in October 2017.
+The draft guidance was trialled at the Arkleton Trust seminar in the Gambia in April 2017 and incorporate feedback from participants from across sub-Saharan Africa and beyond.
+CIWM also selected WasteAid as its Charity of the Year for the 2016 Gala Dinner, helping raise awareness and funds to support our ongoing projects, and CIWM Southwest and Northeast have supported our work in West Africa with donations and support.
 Thank you CIWM for your continued support!

 The Arkleton Trust funded a seminar in April 2017 which brought together community groups from the Gambia, Kenya, Malawi, Uganda, Ethiopia and India.
 The event focused on community resilience and waste management.
 WasteAid UK was invited by the Arkleton Trust to deliver the workshops on community waste management, which provided inspiration and guidance to participants on developing a livelihoods approach to tackling the waste crisis.
 The Arkleton Trust has also supported WasteAid UK in Kenya, allowing us to support the Kwa Muhia Environmental Group with a community waste management strategy.
 WasteAid UK is very grateful to the Arkleton Trust for its continued support.

-Lush UK has chosen WasteAid UK as a Charity Pot partner.
+In 2017, Lush UK chose WasteAid as a Charity Pot partner.
 Lush started Charity Pot in October 2007 to raise money for worthy organisations and projects focused on animals, people, and the environment.